jayadevnpatil/Object_Oriented_Programming/README.md

     The [static overloading](./08_static_members.cpp) presents static data members and static member functions, highlighting their characteristics such as shared existence, initialization, and access without object creation.

 9.  _**Pointer to objects**_ 👈<br>
-    The [Pointer to objects](./09_pointer_to_the_objects.cpp) explains the purpose and usage of the `this` pointer for accessing member variables and functions within a class.
+    The [pointer to objects](./09_pointer_to_the_objects.cpp) explains the purpose and usage of the `this` pointer for accessing member variables and functions within a class.
 Additionally, it demonstrates how pointers can be used to indirectly access and manipulate objects, including instances of derived classes, showcasing concepts like polymorphism and dynamic function binding.

 10. _**Polymorphism**_ 🔀🌟<br>
 The [polymorphism](./10_Polymorphism.cpp) provides an overview of polymorphism in C++, explaining its types: compiler-time and runtime.
 It describes compiler-time polymorphism achieved through function and operator overloading, and runtime polymorphism through function and member overriding.
 The concept of virtual functions is introduced, showcasing how they enable runtime polymorphism by allowing derived classes to provide their implementations.